gopchandani/AquaFlow/README.md

-# diversity_code
+# AquaFlow

-An implementation of the diversity code on network devices using P4.
+A framework to implement network coding using P4 devices.